 They have a blog slash forum choke-full of design ideas and even entire projects that use IKEA products.
 A void of inspiration, truly.

-And the online catalog/shop together with the brick and mortar stores are obviously united with some kind of inventory management system, because every product page shows the physical store nearby where the item is in stock (or out of stock, that also happens!).
+And the online catalog/shop together with the brick and mortar stores are obviously united with some kind of inventory management system because every product page shows the physical store nearby where the item is in stock (or out of stock, that also happens!).

-IKEA are present in all major social networks.
+IKEA is present in all major social networks.
 I particularly like their Instagram feed, because in addition to the awesome design ideas, they give product information, so you can easily locate the item you liked in the catalog.

 I already mentioned their mobile app, didn’t I?
 IKEA has a complex one.
 I don’t mean it’s difficult to use but its functionality is extensive.

 It has a shopping list app integrated, a barcode scanner for easier navigation in a physical store, a place where you can register for the IKEA Family club, a special offer page, and an online catalog.
-And what touched my heart to its deepest is they have search by photo!
+And what touched my heart to its deepest is they have search by a photo!
 I’ve been in eCommerce for 7 years, and it impressed me, because it’s a rare thing, really.

-It’s one of the most popular and fastest growing online marketplaces on the globe today.
+It’s one of the most popular and fastest-growing online marketplaces on the globe today.
 And they are, too, nailing omnichannel marketing.
 Here is why.

 But I wouldn’t say Ali rocked multi-channel selling if the online marketplace, even such a huge one, were the only place to buy from AliExpress.

-They also have a mobile app, and they encourage the buyers to shop there by providing lower prices compared to the web store.
+They also have a mobile app, and they encourage the buyers to shop thereby providing lower prices compared to the web store.